Elastic Cloud supports most of the security features that are part of the Elastic Stack. These features are designed to:

 In Elasticsearch version 5.0 and later, the security features to keep your Elastic Cloud clusters safe are now part of X-Pack.
 If you create a cluster on Elasticsearch 5.0 or later, the X-Pack security features are always enabled, and there is no additional enablement step.
 With the move to X-Pack, the biggest changes to security features for the Elastic Stack include the names of the security configuration options, TLS/SSL configuration, and how roles are defined.
 A few privileges have also been removed.
 You work with users and roles in the Kibana Management app, accessible from the Security page in the Elastic Cloud Console.
-On Elastic Cloud, two users are always created with new version 5.0 clusters, the
+On Elastic Cloud, two users are always created with new version 5.x clusters, the

 elastic superuser and the

 anonymous user.
 If you upgrade a cluster to version 5.x, the users defined in your Shield configuration are also preserved.

 For Elasticsearch versions before 5.0, the Shield plugin provides similar security features for your cluster, such as user authentication and role based access control.
 Shield is always installed and enabled for all newly created clusters.
 If your cluster did not originally enable Shield, save your Shield configuration to enable the security features.
 If you don’t enable Shield, anyone who knows the ID of your cluster can connect to it.
 You work with users and roles in the Shield Editor directly in the Elastic Cloud Console.
 On Elastic Cloud, three users are always created: The

 admin user, the